UrbanIntelligence/CS586-DS504-Spring2024/project4/README.md

 Given two 100-step length sub-trajectory trajectories,  you need to predict whether those two given trajectories belong to the same driver.

 #### Evaluation
 5 days of another 100 drivers' trajectories will be used to evaluate your submission.
 And test trajectories are not in the data/ folder.
-You can construct your own validation set based on the trajectories and their corresponding labels.
+You can evaluate the validation set based on the trajectories we provided.

 ##### Feature Description of validation data
 * **Longitude**: The longitude of the taxi.